AbdulRasheed6/Face_Recognition/README.md

 Deep learning methods are able to leverage very large datasets of faces and learn rich and compact representations of faces, allowing modern models to first perform as-well and later to outperform the face recognition capabilities of humans.

+"A general statement of the problem of machine recognition of faces can be formulated as follows: given still or video images of a scene, identify or verify one or more persons in the scene using a stored database of faces"

+— Face Recognition: A Literature Survey, 2003.

+Face recognition is often described as a process that first involves four steps; they are: face detection, face alignment, feature extraction, and finally face recognition.

+1. Face Detection.
+Locate one or more faces in the image and mark with a bounding box.
+2. Face Alignment.
+Normalize the face to be consistent with the database, such as geometry and photometrics.
+3. Feature Extraction.
+Extract features from the face that can be used for the recognition task.
+4. Face Recognition.
+Perform matching of the face against one or more known faces in a prepared database.
+5.
+A given system may have a separate module or program for each step, which was traditionally the case, or may combine some or all of the steps into a single process.